bgheneti/textureSynth/README.md

 # textureSynth
-Implementation of the non-parametric sampling based Efros Leung texture synthesis algorithm using in Matlab for [6.819](http://6.869.csail.mit.edu/fa15/).
+Implementation of the non-parametric sampling based Efros Leung texture synthesis algorithm in Matlab for [6.819](http://6.869.csail.mit.edu/fa15/).
 <br><br>
 ##### Sample settings can be found in synthesis.m:
   -  sample: the sample texture image